ablackwellb/andean-heritage-network/README.md

 ## Limitations

 This is a single institution's collection, not the Andean world entire.
 The Met's holdings reflect its own acquisition history, and the absence of khipu here is institutional, not universal.
 The surviving khipu exist in scattered collections across North America, South America, and Europe - notably: Peru, Chile, and Germany.
-Harvard's Department of Anthropology contains the Khipu Database (HDAKD) which also catalogues the remaining khipu into the Open Khipu Repository, where each khipu (khipu) is assigned a KH number. *A natural extension to this will be to compare a second institution's Andean holdings to see how differently each reconstructs the same lost world.*
+Harvard's Department of Anthropology contains the Khipu Database (HDAKD) which also catalogues the remaining khipu into the Open Khipu Repository, where each khipu is assigned a KH number. *A natural extension to this will be to compare a second institution's Andean holdings to see how differently each reconstructs the same lost world.*

 ## Repository Contents